ibm-cloud-docs/databases-for-postgresql/admin-password.md

 The {{site.data.keyword.databases-for-postgresql_full}} service is provisioned with an admin user, so you can manage PostgreSQL by using its command line tool, `psql`.

-The admin user comes with the PostgreSQL default role [`pg_monitor`](https://www.postgresql.org/docs/10/static/default-roles.html), allowing access to PostgreSQL monitoring views and functions.
-By default, the admin user does not have permissions on objects that are created by other users.

 You have to set the admin password before you can use it to connect.
 To set the password through the {{site.data.keyword.cloud_notm}} dashboard, select _Manage_ from the service dashboard to open the management panel for your service.
 Open the _Settings_ tab, and use the _Change Password_ panel to set a new admin password.

 ## Setting the admin password via the command line